Why Choose Us for VEO-IBD Treatment

 - State-of-the-art pediatric endoscopy and infusion suite.
 Our endoscopy team performs more than 4,500 procedures annually.
 Children with IBD are served by the same staff and are in the same space, whether coming in for an endoscopy or for infusion therapy.

 - Unparalleled access to research trials.
 There are more than 30 current research trials available to children with IBD.
-Participation in clinical trials is strickly optional.
+Participation in clinical trials is strictly optional.
 Learn more about our research trials.